-Bell Air Taxi prototype - Bell aircraft with vertical takeoff and landing
+Bell Air Taxi prototype - Bell aircraft with takeoff and vertical landing

 Bell and Safran are collaborating on the development of hybrid electric propulsion systems for future air taxis and vertical take-off and landing systems.